Inclusionary Housing Overlay District (IZ-O)

 Public Hearing Information

-A public hearing for the Inclusionary Zoning Overlay District in Lawrenceville has been set for June 2, 2021, at 1:30 p.m.
-City Council will hear public testimony on the creation of the district.
-If passed, new construction or renovation projects including 20 or more units for sale or rent must affordably price 10 percent of those units.
+There will be a virtual public hearing for the Inclusionary Housing Overlay District on Tuesday, November 23rd, 2021 at 2 pm.
+At this time, the Planning Commission will hear public testimony on the expansion of the IZ-O to Bloomfield and Polish Hill.
+If passed, new construction or renovation projects in that produce 20 or more units (for sale or for rent) in these neighborhoods must price 10 percent of those units affordably.

 NOTE: Written comments are not read at the meeting.
-All comments must be registered by 9 a.m. on June 2.
+All comments must be submitted no later than 9 a.m. on October 19, 2021.

 Inclusionary Zoning Overlay District Boundary